 7. Marketing strategy

 There are endless ways to implement a marketing strategy so you can attract students.
-This is where you’ll generally discuss how you plan to do that.
+This is where you’ll generally discuss how you plan to do that, by incorporating marketing materials and key points.

-Whether it’s through social media, in-person referrals, newspaper advertising, or a combination, develop a plan and break down the cost of each method.
+Whether it’s through social media, in-person referrals, newspaper advertising, or a combination, develop a plan and break down the cost of each method to attract dancers to your dance studio.

 Create an appendix for supporting documents and other materials.
 This may include various contracts, permits, licenses, and credit histories.